Early History of Policing

 All of the constables in a region or shire were placed under the control of the Shire Reeve (sheriff), who was appointed by the king, marking the beginnings of the system of law enforcement we are familiar with today.

 Parish Constable System

-Lack of oversight by the crown lead to a breakdown of the frankpledge system, and it was eventually replaced with a more manageable parish constable system.
-Unlike the frankpledge, males in a parish, or town, served a 1-year term as constable.
+Lack of oversight by the crown led to a breakdown of the frankpledge system, and it was eventually replaced with a more manageable parish constable system.
+Unlike the frankpledge, males in a parish, or town, served a one-year term as constable.
 The constables were responsible for organizing night watchmen to serve as guards at the town gates at night.

 Near the end of the 14th century, justices of the peace were appointed by the king to provide support to the shire reeves and constables.
 The justices of the peace had the authority to issue warrants and held arraignment hearings for suspected criminals.
 They also tried cases involving misdemeanors and civil infractions.